martin-petrov03/LaptopShop.github.io/README.md

 ### Description

-Laptop Shop is a single page application (SPA) that lets you buy laptops and accessories.
-You can choose from wide range of products.
-When you are login you can also add your own products.
+The Electronics Marketplace is a single-page application (SPA) designed for buying laptops and accessories.
+You’ll find an extensive selection of products, catering to all your tech needs.
+Whether you're looking for the latest laptops or essential accessories, we've got you covered.

+When you log in, you can also contribute to the marketplace by adding your own products, making it easy to share your offerings with others.
+Enjoy a seamless shopping experience as you browse, compare, and purchase items, all in one convenient place.

 ### Tech

-Laptop Shop uses a number of open source projects to work:
+Electronics Marketplace uses a number of open-source projects to work:
 * [MongoDB](https://www.mongodb.com) - Free and open-source cross-platform document-oriented database
-* [Mongoose](http://mongoosejs.com/index.html) - Elegant MongoDB object modeling for NodeJS
+* [Mongoose](http://mongoosejs.com/index.html) - Elegant MongoDB object modelling for NodeJS
 * [NodeJS](https://nodejs.org/en/) - Evented I/O for the backend
 * [ExpressJS](https://expressjs.com) - Fast, unopinionated, minimalist web framework for NodeJS
 * [JSONWebToken](https://jwt.io) - Used for authorization
 * [ReactJS](https://reactjs.org) - A JavaScript library for building user interfaces

-The aim of this project is to show how to build a full stack application with MERN stack.
-In this project I've used:
+The aim of this project is to demonstrate how to build a full-stack application using the MERN stack.
+In this project, I’ve utilized:

 * JWT authentication
 * Unit testing